GoldenbergLab/conventions/README.md

 1. To draft a new release you need to click on the right hand side of the GitHub repository and then press the releases button.
 2. Next you need to title your release; title it based off of the name of the repository.
-3. Give your release a tag, we typically use the tag V number, which corresponds to the version and number of the test that you are creating (`v1.0`)
+3. Give your release a tag, we typically use the tag V number, which corresponds to the version (according to [semantic versioning](https://semver.org/)), e.g. `v1.2.4`.
 4. Then describe your release, you can copy and paste to read me and any other relevant information.